smckissock/open-secrets-press/README.md

 - Display publication, date, headline, photo, quote.
 Click to go to url

 ### Possible additions
-- Add links to pages on OpenSecrets website with relevant documentation (the journalists who write the stories should do this!)
+- Add links to pages on OpenSecrets website with relevant documentation
-- Add stories from OpenSecrets itself (scrape them)
+- Add stories from OpenSecrets itself
-- Add lables and lists of entities to stories and make them searchable
+- Add a way to seach by keyword
 - Add a way to filter by date
 - Add tests and diagnostics around the pipeline to help improve data quality and comprehensiveness.